 Tapas are small bites on a slice of bread or crackers.
 Fresh cheeses or some ham, perhaps also fish, there are no limits to imagination.
 While we were tasting the wines, Mr. Mendoza came to meet us and mingled nicely with the Spanish and foreign people present.

-A nice young orange colored cat also appeared.
+A nice young orange-colored cat also appeared.
 He looked very well fed.
 I can imagine he always shows up when people are wine tasting, being sure of a piece of cheese or ham now and then.
 Our visit ended with a stop in the shop where we bought two wines we liked best.

 We went back to our hotel and after a rest, met at the bar to go out for dinner.
-We were not really hungry as the wine tasting and tapas was more than lunch.
+We were not really hungry as the wine tasting and tapas were more than lunch.
 Our host took us to a very nice restaurant and as dinner time was well after 21.00 we could have a small meal.